 Many immigrants have invested in job-creating enterprises in the U.S. In 2010, undocumented immigrants paid over $8 billion in sales taxes, over $1.5 billion in property taxes, and over $1 billion in personal income taxes.
 Immigrants also contribute to the Social Security fund, and the law prevents undocumented immigrants from obtaining food stamps or other public benefits.

-We encourage you to seek the guidance of the experienced Dublin immigration attorneys at Sam Shihab & Associates to address any questions you may have about your specific immigration case.
+We encourage you to seek the guidance of the experienced Dublin immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about your specific immigration case.

 Many immigrants have worked hard and struggled for years to build a life in the United States for themselves and their families.
 When immigrants risk losing that hope for a better life, an Ohio immigration lawyer can explain your legal situation and options, protect your rights, and guide you through any necessary legal procedures.

-If you are an immigrant in the U.S. and you are dealing with any immigration matter, consult an experienced Dublin immigration attorney at Sam Shihab & Associates.
+If you are an immigrant in the U.S. and you are dealing with any immigration matter, consult an experienced Dublin immigration attorney at Shihab Burke, LLC, Attorneys At Law.

 Contact us today!
 We are here to help.